aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 }));
 ```

-To set up a self managed Kafka cluster as an event source use the following, you have to set up a secret as described [here](https://docs.aws.amazon.com/lambda/latest/dg/smaa-permissions.html#smaa-permissions-add-secret):
+The following code sets up a self managed Kafka cluster as an event source.
+Username and password based authentication
+will need to be set up as described in [Managing access and permissions](https://docs.aws.amazon.com/lambda/latest/dg/smaa-permissions.html#smaa-permissions-add-secret).

 ```ts
 import * as lambda from '@aws-cdk/aws-lambda';